rsokl/Learning_Python/Python/Module3_IntroducingNumpy/AutoDiff.md

 ## Vectorized Auto-Differentiation

 <!-- #region -->
-In accordance with mirroring NumPy's design, MyGrad supports [vectorized operations](https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html), allowing us to evaluate the derivative of a function at multiple points simultaneously.
+Like NumPy's array, MyGrad's tensor supports [vectorized operations](https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html), allowing us to evaluate the derivative of a function at multiple points simultaneously.
 Let's again take the function $f(x)=x^2$, which has the derivative $\frac{\mathrm{d}f}{\mathrm{d}x}=2x$.
 Now, instead of passing in a single number to `Tensor`, we can pass in a list of values corresponding to all the points at which we want the compute the derivative.
 We can then find the instantaneous slope of our function at these points, just as before.
 First we will pass `x` into our function of interest, namely $f(x)=x^2$.